 Choose Healthier Recipes

 People with diabetes can enjoy the same food as your other guests.
-The difference is that they will likely be calculating and planning for which foods to enjoy while managing their blood glucose.
-Recreate your traditional favorites with healthy substitutes and low-carb options can be a welcome nod to dietary restrictions.
-Check out some suggestions for green bean casserole and whole grain apple cranberry stuffing and seasonal fare such as pumpkin, which is low in calories and regulates blood sugar.
+The difference is that they will need to manage their portions sizes and carb intake.
+Preparing traditional favorites with healthy substitutes and low-carb options can be a welcome nod to dietary restrictions.
+Check out some suggestions for green bean casserole, whole grain apple cranberry stuffing and seasonal fare such as pumpkin, which is low in calories and can help stabilize blood sugar.

 Go Easy on the Alcohol